Ram Prakash Roperia: Operation Blue Star

 On the night of 5/6 June 1984, during Operation Blue Star, ‘C’ Company of 26 Madras was shouldered the task to secure the first floor of a building complex that was held by the notorious terrorists.
 The Building Complex was heavily fortified by the terrorists.
 Lieutenant Ram Prakash Roperia was the officiating officer commanding of ‘C’ Company of 26 Madras.
 Terrorists armed with automatic weapons had blocked the staircases leading to the first floor.
 Lt Ram Prakash Roperia studied the situation and came to a conclusion of climbing the building with the help of a ladder, without giving even a single thought about his personal safety.
 While attempting to climb to the first floor he was pinned with machine gun firing, however he continued dauntlessly with his attempts to reach the first floor and only post three attempts he asked for the support.

 In the fourth attempt where he was accompanied by Naib Subedar KG Koshy, they made it to the first floor of the building.
 They were followed by the company that helped them achieve their allotted objectives and destroyed the terrorists stronghold.
 Deluged in machine gun firing Lt Ram Prakash Roperia and Naib Subedar KG Koshy cleared the bunkers.
 He led his company courageously even while clearing the stairs of the first floor a bullet pierced him.
 The bullet injury didn't bring any change in his motivation instead he upped his effort and lobbed two hand grenades and moved further on the stairs.
 He was again fired by a terrorist which injured him seriously but he also fired back and eliminated the terrorist who had shot him.
 He was seriously injured and hit by two bullets still he climbed down the stairs and established line with D company.
 However, as he reached the ground floor he collapsed and was evacuated to hospital where he succumbed to his injuries.

 Ashoka Chakra awardee

-In this action he showcased the utmost valour, courage and exemplary leadership.
-His devotion towards his duty and mother nation is exceptionally high.
-He was posthumously awarded Ashoka Chakra for his gallant act in Operation Blue Star.
+In 1985, Roperia was posthumously awarded Ashoka Chakra for his part in Operation Blue Star.